 To view and verify a group contact start a one-on-one conversation first.
 The safety number is not visible in group conversations.

 The safety number on your phone should match those on your contact's phone.
 If the safety number is identical then you can be sure that you are communicating with the right person.
-If the safety number does not match, then make sure you and your contact are using updated versions of Signal, open a conversation with just that contact, and then try again.
+If the safety number does not match, then make sure you and your contact are using updated versions of Signal, open a conversation with just that contact, exchange a message, and then try again.